AndyCW/MovesenseDotNet/README.md

     var movesenseDevice = await Plugin.Movesense.CrossMovesense.Current.ConnectMdsAsync(sensor.Uuid);
     ```

-    and disconnect like this:
+    and disconnect using one of these options:

     ```C#
     // Disconnect from Mds - method #1
     await Plugin.Movesense.CrossMovesense.Current.DisconnectMdsAsync(sensor.Uuid);

-    // Disconnect from Mds - alternative method #2
+    // ALTERNATIVE: Disconnect from Mds
     await movesenseDevice.DisconnectMdsAsync();
     ```

-    **NOTE:** In the Movesense.NET V2 API, all Movesense APIs apart from *ConnectMdsAsync*, *ApiCallAsync* and *ApiSubscriptionAsync* are methods of the **IMovesenseDevice** object that you get back from a call to ConnectMdsAsync.
-In The V1.x API, all device-centric methods were available on the top-level Plugin.Movesense.Current (IMovesense) object and required that you pass the device **name** as the first argument, for example *Movesense 174430000051*.
+    **NOTE:** In the Movesense.NET V2 API, all Movesense APIs apart from *ConnectMdsAsync*, *ApiCallAsync* and *ApiSubscriptionAsync* are methods of the **IMovesenseDevice** object that you get back from a call to **ConnectMdsAsync**.
+In The V1.x API, all device-centric methods were available on the top-level *IMovesense* object and required that you pass the device **name** as the first argument, for example *Movesense 174430000051*.
 The V1.x API has been deprecated for the simple reason that device names can chnage so this is not a reliable way of addressing a device.
 The V1.x methods are still supported in V2.0 although are marked as *Deprecated* so you will get compiler warnings if you try to use them.

 * The **ConnectMdsAsync** method returns an **IMovesenseDevice** object.
 Use this object to make calls to the device.